 Attached is a report from the Dispute Resolution Section recommending the adoption of court rules with respect to a court-annexed mediation program.
 As set forth in the report, mediation provides a number of benefits, including reducing costs if used early in litigation; in addition, it would help courts alleviate reduced resources and case backlog.

-The proposed court rules would direct each civil court in New York to adopt a suitable court-annexed mediation program, available to litigants on a voluntary basis or as directed by the court.
+The proposed court rules would direct each civil court in New York to adopt a suitable court-annexed mediation program.